anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 The socketcan drivers sources downloadable from kvaser webpage will not work for kernel 3.10 but a patched version can be used.

+NOTE: This workflow will only work for the Kvaser Leaf Light v2 (and not the Kvaser Hydra).

 ### Pre reqs

 Install kernel headers